The best part of Eggs Benedict is the rich hollandaise sauce. So ditch the English muffin and use a quick low-carb bread instead!

 Poach the eggs:

-- It's easiest to use a microwave egg poacher – follow the manufacturer's directions.
+- You can poach eggs the old-fashioned way on the stovetop, but it's easiest to use a microwave egg poacher – follow the manufacturer's directions.
 Usually, you would need to add a little water to the poacher cavities, break the eggs into the poacher, cover, and microwave for 60-90 seconds for two eggs.

 Heat the Canadian bacon: